 Box 5.
-Employee contributions/designated Roth contributions or insurance premiums
+Employee Contributions/Designated Roth Contributions or Insurance Premiums

-Enter the employee's contributions to a profit-sharing or retirement plan, designated Roth contributions, or insurance premiums that the employee may recover tax free this year (even if they exceed the box 1 amount).
-The entry in box 5 may include any of the following: (a) designated Roth contributions or contributions actually made on behalf of the employee over the years under the retirement or profit-sharing plan that were required to be included in the income of the employee when contributed (after-tax contributions), (b) contributions made by the employer but considered to have been contributed by the employee under section 72(f), (c) the accumulated cost of premiums paid for life insurance protection taxable to the employee in previous years and in the current year under Regulations section 1.72-16 (cost of current life insurance protection) (only if the life insurance contract itself is distributed), and (d) premiums paid on commercial annuities.
-Do not include contributions to any DVEC, section 401(k) plan, or any other contribution to a retirement plan that was not an after-tax contribution.
+Enter the employee's contributions, designated Roth contributions, or insurance premiums that the employee may recover tax free this year (even if they exceed the box 1 amount).
+The entry in box 5 may include any of the following: (a) designated Roth contributions or contributions actually made on behalf of the employee over the years under the plan that were required to be included in the income of the employee when contributed (after-tax contributions), (b) contributions made by the employer but considered to have been contributed by the employee under section 72(f), (c) the accumulated cost of premiums paid for life insurance protection taxable to the employee in previous years and in the current year under Regulations section 1.72-16 (cost of current life insurance protection) (only if the life insurance contract itself is distributed), and (d) premiums paid on commercial annuities.
+Do not include any DVECs, elective deferrals, or any contribution to a retirement plan that was not an after-tax contribution.

-Generally, for qualified plans, section 403(b) plans, and nonqualified commercial annuities, enter in box 5 the employee contributions or insurance premiums recovered tax free during the year based on the method you used to determine the taxable amount to be entered in box 2a.
+Generally, for gualified plans, section 403(b) plans, and nongualified commercial annuities, enter in box 5 the employee contributions or insurance premiums recovered tax free during the year based on the method you used to determine the taxable amount to be entered in box 2a.
 On a separate Form 1099-R, include the portion of the employee's basis that has been distributed from a designated Roth account.
-See the Examples in the instructions for box 2a on page 9.
+See the Examples in the instructions for box 2a, earlier.